NixOS/rfcs/rfcs/0088-nixpkgs-breaking-change-policy.md

 None.

 # Future work
-- Create a tool for automatically notifying maintainers of broken dependents
+- Create a tool for automatically notifying maintainers of broken dependants
 - Create a tool for automatically marking broken packages as broken.
 - [This is a milestone on the way to implemented a queue-based merge process for nixpkgs.](https://paper.dropbox.com/doc/MTSY8xKH6y1xDEwavyDNW)